Welcome to the HACC (ml)Cluster!

 Before you continue, please make sure you’ve completed the following:

-To request access to XACC, please contact the the xilinx-center PI, Prof Deming Chen.
-Upon completion of the above checklist, the system admin will provide you with an XACC account.
+To request access to HACC, please contact the xilinx-center PI, Prof Deming Chen.
+Upon completion of the above checklist, the system admin will provide you with an HACC account.

-NOTE: XACC cluster accounts are different from UIUC’s active directory accounts.
-Your accounts may have the same login ID, but XACC passwords are managed within the cluster only.
+NOTE: HACC cluster accounts are different from UIUC’s active directory accounts.
+Your accounts may have the same login ID, but HACC passwords are managed within the cluster only.

 Your first login:

-When you log into the XACC cluster for the first time make sure to do the following:
+When you log into the HACC cluster for the first time make sure to do the following:

 Be nice: